ddasilva/dasilva-invariants/docs/index.rst

 .. note:: This package is under development and is not yet publically available.

-This package provides tools for radiation belt physicists to calculate `adiabiatic invariant parameters <https://en.wikipedia.org/wiki/Adiabatic_invariant#Plasma_physics>`_ from models of the Earth's magnetosphere.
-The method implemented is based the method outlined in Roderer's 1970 (updated 2014) book "`Dynamics of Geomagnetically Trapped Radation <https://link.springer.com/book/10.1007/978-3-642-49300-3>`_", and further specified in da Silva et al., 2023.
+This package provides tools for radiation belt physicists to peform adiabiatic invariant analysis from magnetic field models of the Earth's magnetosphere.
+These parameters characterize three periodic motions associated with particles trapped in magnetospheres, and are used to study the dynamical system.
+For more information on the technique, see `Introduction to Method <intro.html>`_.

-This package supports the `T96 <https://geo.phys.spbu.ru/~tsyganenko/empirical-models/magnetic_field/t96/>`_ and `TS05 <https://geo.phys.spbu.ru/~tsyganenko/empirical-models/magnetic_field/ts05/>`_ empirical Tsyganenko magnetic field models, as well as the `LFM magnetohydrodynamics simulation model <https://doi.org/10.1016/j.jastp.2004.03.020>`_.
+This package supports the `T96 <https://geo.phys.spbu.ru/~tsyganenko/empirical-models/magnetic_field/t96/>`_ and `TS05 <https://geo.phys.spbu.ru/~tsyganenko/empirical-models/magnetic_field/ts05/>`_ empirical Tsyganenko magnetic field models, as well as the `LFM <https://doi.org/10.1016/j.jastp.2004.03.020>`_ MHD simulation code.
 Support for additional models is planned in the future.

 Install dasilva-invariants
 --------------------------